sonata-nfv/tng-examples/ttcn3-moongen-test/Readme.md

 HttpServerPort := 80 #the destination port
 HTTPClientUseSSL := false #no ssl is used

-//the values in the POST message
+#the values in the POST message
 PX_INPUT_EP := "10.0.0.10"; #NS input endpoint IP
 PX_OUTPUT_EP := "10.0.0.10"; #NS output endpoint IP
 PX_BANDWIDTH := "20";  #Test bandwidth